biobakery/halla/readme.md

 Users can either install them one-by-one or install all of them at once by running:

 ```
+# for MacOS - read the notes on installing rpy2 before running the following command
 pip install -r requirements.txt
 ```